fastai/course20/docs/start_jarviscloud.md

 ![image](images/jarviscloud/jupyter.png)

-You can see the **course-v3** folder already downloaded for you.
-Open a terminal and navigate to the course-v3 folder and do a git pull to update the course.
+You can see the **fastbook** folder already downloaded for you.
+Open a terminal and navigate to the **fastbook** folder and do a git pull to update the course.

 ```
-cd course-v3/
+cd fastbook/
 git pull
 ```